caleb531/automata/docs/examples/fa-examples.md

 ## Reading basic input

-In this example, we define a function that takes in an automata and asks the user for input strings, printing whether the input was accepted or rejected:
+In this example, we define a function that takes in an automaton and asks the user for input strings, printing whether the input was accepted or rejected: